 #4 Hanakao’o “Canoe” Beach

 A popular take-off point for local outrigger canoe clubs, Hanakao’o Beach, is also one of the only West Maui beaches with a lifeguard.
 While the area is home to several kiawe trees (and their painful thorns!), once you get into the water, you’ll be treated to a large population of Hawaiian Green Sea Turtles and tropical fish.
 This beach makes for a great full-day hangout, thanks in part to its BBQ and picnic table facilities, shaded areas, public restroom facilities, and relaxed swimming conditions.

 #5 Wahikuli Wayside Park

 Though there isn’t a huge sandy beach area (it’s quite small, actually), this park is yet another picture-perfect place to relax, take in some sunshine, have a picnic with friends and family, and enjoy stellar snorkeling.
-The entrance into the water is slightly steep, but once you swim out past the concrete slabs, simply swim to the left or right to see plenty of healthy reef, and marine species including Moorish idol, Achilles tang, yellow tang, pearl wrasse, brown surgeonfish and plenty of Hawaiian Green Sea Turtles!
-Facilities include public restrooms, BBQ grills, shaded picnic tables and plenty of grassy areas to spread out.
+The entrance into the water is slightly steep, but once you swim out past the concrete slabs, swim to the left or right to see plenty of healthy reefs and marine species, including Moorish idol, Achilles tang, yellow tang, pearl wrasse, brown surgeonfish and plenty of Hawaiian Green Sea Turtles!
+Facilities include public restrooms, BBQ grills, shaded picnic tables, and plenty of grassy areas to spread out.

-While there are more popular West Maui snorkel spots – we’re looking at you, Ka’anapali Beach and Olowalu – we hope you enjoy these somewhat lesser known snorkeling spots in the area.
+While there are more popular West Maui snorkel spots – we’re looking at you, Ka’anapali Beach, and Olowalu – we hope you enjoy these somewhat lesser-known snorkeling spots in the area.
+Make sure to check out the Maui Snorkel Report before you go to see the current conditions in your desired snorkel area.
 Aloha, and mahalo for reading!